-What is bull market?
+What is bull and bear market?

 Positively trending markets are characterized by the market.
 A market constantly going up over some periods of time and a people think and assume that stocks price will rise and start putting money into the share market then they called market is bullish.